Best VR Accessories 2025: Tested Add-Ons for Quest, Vive & PS VR2

 Hands on picks

-The official fiber-optic Link cable provides stable bandwidth for PCVR on Quest with low perceived latency.
-In our long session tests the five meter length was enough for spins and sidesteps without tugs.
-Verify PC specs in Meta’s compatibility guide, then run a quick check in the Oculus app.
+The official fiber-optic Link cable provides stable bandwidth for PCVR on the Quest family with low perceived latency.
+In our long session tests, the five meter length was enough for spins and sidesteps without tugs as long as the PC port passed the built-in Link test.
+Several owners echo this, noting that once they switched from a front-panel USB port to a rear motherboard port, random disconnects almost completely disappeared.

 Pros